compassinformatics/cpsi-mapview/README.md

 ## Project setup

 This steps assume you have Sencha CMD v6.6 installed on your system and a copy of ExtJS v6.2.0 downloaded.
+The project has been tested using Node v16+ - this is the minimum recommended version.

 Clone this repository